vaadin/proposal-for-vaadin-form/README.md

  - make typical tasks like validation, submission handling, and form state management much easier to implement than with plain JavaScript
  - support TypeScript to allow static type-checking
  - work smoothly with any standard Web Components
- - work out-of-the-box with Vaadin Components
+ - work out-of-the-box with Vaadin components
  - be small and fast with little run-time overhead

 ## Status